TwelveTwenty/website/README.md

     # Installing ri documentation for bundler-1.1.5...
     # Installing RDoc documentation for bundler-1.1.5...

+Clone the project from Github using this command:

+    git clone git://github.com/TwelveTwenty/website.git

-Then run `bundle install` to install al dependencies
+Change into the new directory, then run `bundle install` to install al dependencies

     $ bundle install
     # Fetching gem metadata from https://rubygems.org/.......